 - Recruitment and professional development

-- Responsibilities for tourism, education and community engagement
+- Tourism, education and community engagement

 - Animation of public spaces and strategies for public programming